Showing posts with label threat. Show all posts

 YELLOW TUBE SPONGES (Aplysina Fistularia)

-The delicately balanced marine environment of the coral reefs relies on the interaction of hard and soft corals, sponges, anemones, snails, rays, crabs, lobsters, turtles, dolphins, and other sea life.
+The delicately balanced marine environment of coral reefs relies on the interactions among hard and soft corals, sponges, anemones, snails, rays, crabs, lobsters, turtles, dolphins, and other sea life.

 World Coral Exhibit